SeyedHamidreza/GOOD_descriptor/README.md

 ## CONTACT INFORMATION

-Please use the following email address, if you have questions or want to contribute to this project:
+-Please use the following email address, if you have questions or want to contribute to this project:

-- Hamidreza Kasaei <seyed.Hamidreza@ua.pt>
+-- Hamidreza Kasaei <seyed.Hamidreza@ua.pt>
-- Hamidreza Kasaei <kasaei.hamidreza@gmail.com>
+-- Hamidreza Kasaei <kasaei.hamidreza@gmail.com>

+-Follow us on our website for update: